 The main focus was to help students and researchers resist from building their idea and start validating it on the market instead, focusing on customers instead of technology.

-By the end of the 5 day bootcamp, participants were able to fully understand the entrepreneurial process and take home content that covers problem definition, customer segment identification, ideation, customer interviewing, business modelling, rapid prototyping, idea validation and pitching.
+By the end of the 5 days Bootcamp, participants were able to fully understand the entrepreneurial process and take home content that covers problem definition, customer segment identification, ideation, customer interviewing, business modelling, rapid prototyping, idea validation and pitching.

 Quantum technology students and researchers created 5 teams, and successfully pitched their ideas in front of a panel of judges.
 They all left with a comprehensive understanding of how research can be translated into a commercial setting and developed an ability to define, examine, test, validate and develop an idea through the use of lean entrepreneurship methodology.